 If possible, please join my team “Kickin’ Lupus Out This Joint” and consider donating to this year’s walk.
 If it’s not the right time for you to donate, that’s perfectly fine.
 You might know someone else you can forward this message to, a company looking to make a larger contribution, or just come out and party with us on the day of the walk.
 Every day is a blessing and we should celebrate together on April 4th!

 It hasn't always been easy.
 Here's what I shared last year -

 In 2003, I was diagnosed with Lupus (Systemic Lupus Erythematosus).
 The diagnosis took years of doctor visits, various illnesses, and body pain.
-I was provided a basic medication regiment and continued follow up visits to manage the issues.
+I was provided a basic medication regiment and continued follow up plan to manage the issues.

 In May 2009, I was hospitalized for nearly a month.
-It took over a week of 104+ degree fevers, seemingly endless tests, and even intubation and a week in the ICU for doctors to finally believe I was having a severe Lupus flare up.
+It took over a week of 104+ degree fevers, seemingly endless tests, intubation and a week in the ICU for doctors to finally believe I was having a severe Lupus flare up.
 I left the hospital with a more concrete illness management plan and continued follow ups.

 In May/June 2018, I was hospitalized for 2 weeks because of an uncontrollable fever.
 Endless tests, biopsies, and specialist visits determined that the doctors could not fully figure out why I was sick.
 Doctor consensus was that it was, once again, *likely* a severe Lupus flare up.

 My medical history isn’t to make you feel sorry for me.
 I’m actually quite lucky.
 While I continue to play sports, live an active life, and continue with normal daily activities, some Lupus patients struggle to even get out of bed in the morning.